barbourians/DA4M6/docs/introduction/index.md

 ### Sample
 - subset of population

-Note: Having population is extremely rare:
+!!! warning "Having a population is extremely rare:"
     - Unreasonably expensive
     - Not even possible at all

-!!! note "Population and Sample define why we needs statistics!"
+!!! info "Population and Sample define why we need statistics!"

 ## Good and bad samples
 ### Good